palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 The Ganglion runs at 3 Volts while the WiFi Shield runs at 3.3V.
 Using the Ganglion to power the WiFi Shield is not recommended.
 Install 4 AA batteries into your battery packs or charge up your LiPo batteries.
 The Wifi shield draws more current than the Ganglion so we recommend using LiPo rechargable batteries to power the Wifi Shield.

-To use two batteries, keep `EXT PWR` in the `OFF` position, you can use the black spunger tool, that came with your WiFi Shield, to flip the `EXT PWR` switch to `OFF`.
+To use two batteries, keep `EXT PWR` in the `OFF` position, you can use the black spudger tool, that came with your WiFi Shield, to flip the `EXT PWR` switch to `OFF`.

 ![EXT PWR ON/OFF](../assets/images/wifi_ext_pwr_on_off.jpg)`EXT PWR` is `ON` in top photo, `OFF` in bottom photo.